mohammedsinan06999/farmers-market-sql-analytics/README.md

 Import the provided SQL files into any SQL environment (MySQL recommended).

-Ensure all tables from farmers_market database are loaded.
+Ensure all tables from the farmers_market database are loaded.

 Run each query individually to explore insights.